buttonwoodcx/bcx-aurelia-dnd/src/tutorial/dnd-service-reference.md

 > `delegate.dndModel()`, mandatory.
 Called once, when DnD session starts.
 It needs to return a model describing the meaning of a drag.
 There is no requirement on the shape of returned model.

 > `delegate.dndPreview(model)`, optional.
 Called once, when DnD session starts.
 It needs to return a newly created DOM element, with reasonable size, and not yet attached to DOM tree.
 Input `model` is the cached result of `sourceDelegate.dndModel()`.
+It could also return null or undefined, in that case, `DndService` will fall back to use default preview.

 > if `options.noPreview` is true, `delegate.dndPreview(model)` is ignored.